How to Beat the Winter Blues of Seasonal Depression (Seasonal Affective Disorder or SAD)

 Meditate more: Less outdoor running around will free up some time in your day for silence, stillness and reverence.
 Instead of turning on the TV, meditate for 15 minutes.
 It may change your perspective and your life.
 The benefits of meditation are well documented and even seasonal affective disorder can be managed with meditation.

-Bodywork: My absolute personal favorite is meditative movement through bodywork practices like Yoga, foam rolling, body rolling, Qi Gong, hula hooping, jumping on a trampoline and just any movement that is intuitive.
+Bodywork: My absolute personal favorite is meditative movement through bodywork practices like Yoga, foam rolling, body rolling, Qi Gong, hula hooping, jumping on a mini-trampoline and just any movement that is intuitive.
 In the dead of winter when the seasonal depression hits the hardest, I get up early, in the dark and light candles.
 I meditate for a time, and then go into my meditative movements, however my heart leads that day.
 I do bodywork on those areas that are calling for my attention.

 Say Positive Affirmations: Your glass is always half-full if you perceive it as such.
 Winter depression is a reality that can be overcome through creating positive affirmations.